BtheGit/redux-redux/README.md

 const fullName = firstName => lastName => firstName + ' ' + lastName
 ```

-I will admit to sometimes having trouble wrapping my head around the more confusing strings of implicit return you see like this.
+I will admit to sometimes having trouble wrapping my head around the more confusing lengthy strings of implicit return you see like this.
 What helps me is converting that back into a traditional non-implicit 'function' style in my head until I feel comfortable with the logic:

 ```javascript
 function fullName(firstName) {